 Student Name: Date of Birth: Date:

-Please select one or more vaccinations s in which you are request ting an exemption:
+Please select one or more vac cinations in which you are reques ting an exemption:

-□ COVID-19
+□ COVID-19 • •

 □ Hepatitis B

+□ Influenza (Flu)

-□ Influenza (Flu)□ Measles, Mumps, Rubella (MMR)
+□ Measles, Mumps, Rubella (N MMR)

-□ Tetanus (Tdap)
+□ Tetanus (Tdap) ,

 □ Varicella

-Guidance for medical exemptions for vaccination and precautions described in the vaccine manufar recommendations of the Advisory Committee or for Disease Control and Prevention publication, guide can be found at the following website: https://www.cdc.gov/vaccines/hcp/acip-recs/gen ncturer's package insert and by the Immunization Practices (ACIP Guide to Vaccine Contraindication) he most recent available in the Centers ions and Precautions.
-This
+precautions described in the vaccine Advisory Committee on Immunization publication, Guide to Vaccine Contra r vaccination can be obtained from the cont manufacturer's package insert and by the n on Practices (ACIP) available in the Centers aindications and Precautions.
+This guide can sip-recs/general-recs/contraindications.html nost recent recommendations of the s for Disease Control and Prevention n be found at the following website:

-Check the exemption you are requesti ng:
+Check the exemption you are e requesting:

-From your primary care phy 's Assistant MUST be atta

-This exemption request is s for reasons of personal co onviction/religious
+This exemption request is for medical reasons.

+entation from your primary care phy ysician, Nurse Practitioner, or

+Physician's Ass istant MUST be attached to requests s for exemption due to medical

 reasons.

+This exemption request is for reasons of personal co onviction/religious reasons.

-- ment indicating the basis for or the request should be
+NOTE: A perso onal statement indicating the basis for or the request should be

-provided in the space belo ow:
+provided in the